Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Conclusion

 \section{Conclusion}

-We introduced Token-to-Mask (\TtoM{}) remasking, an inference-time modification to the editing phase of masked diffusion language models.
+We introduced Token-to-Mask (\TtoM{}) remasking, an inference-time modification to the editing phase of diffusion large language models.
 Rather than overwriting a suspect token with a fresh guess, \TtoM{} resets it to \mask{}.
 The conditioning context then returns to the distribution on which the \MtoT{} predictor was trained, and the commitment at that position is deferred until its neighbourhood has converged.
 The method is training-free, architecture-preserving, and changes only a single rule in the generation loop.
-The empirical pattern is consistent with the analysis.
-On CMATH, where 79.9\% of baseline errors are last-mile corruption, \TtoM{} repairs 41.3\% of those errors and lifts accuracy by $+5.92$ points.
-On the remaining benchmarks, tasks that require exact token-level output improve, while tasks with longer free-form outputs are largely unchanged.
-The underlying signal hierarchy suggests a more general principle for inference-time correction in parallel generative models: when the model distrusts a committed token, a mask is a strictly better conditioning signal than a replacement computed under a potentially polluted context.
+The empirical pattern is consistent with the analysis: \TtoM{} delivers its strongest gains on exact-answer benchmarks, including $+13.33$ points on AIME~2025 and $+8.56$ points on CMATH.
+The signal hierarchy suggests a practical principle for inference-time correction in parallel generative models: when the model distrusts a committed token, a neutral mask can be safer than another replacement under polluted context.

-\paragraph{Limitations.} \TtoM{} assumes an explicit editing phase in the generation loop; dLLMs without one would require a different integration point.
-Its advantage over \TtoT{} diminishes in regimes where the base error rate is already low.
-The safety caps $C_{\max}$ and $\rho_{\max}$ are fixed from a small pilot sweep and may require retuning per task.
-Our experiments use a single model (LLaDA2.1-mini); extending the evaluation to other masked diffusion language models is left for future work.
+\paragraph{Limitations.} \TtoM{} assumes an explicit editing phase in the generation loop; dLLMs without such a phase would require a different integration point.
+Its advantage over \TtoT{} is smallest when the base error rate is already low or when the evaluation is insensitive to exact final-token corruption (HellaSwag, PIQA, GSM~Plus).
+The hyperparameters $\tau_{\mathrm{lp}}$, $C_{\max}$, and $\rho_{\max}$ are selected from a 100-sample CMATH sweep (Fig.~\ref{fig:ablation}) and then held fixed across all benchmarks; per-task retuning could improve accuracy but would complicate the claim of a single inference-time rule.
+Finally, the current evaluation uses one model family, LLaDA2.1-mini.
+Testing other dLLMs is necessary to establish how general the context-signal hierarchy is across architectures and training recipes.

-\paragraph{Outlook.} The training-inference noise mismatch identified in Section~\ref{sec:theory} suggests a complementary training-time intervention, which we call \emph{noise-aware continued training}.
-The idea is to close the gap directly: instead of sampling \TtoT{} perturbations uniformly from the vocabulary, one populates the training stream with the model's own inference-time mistakes, harvested by running the generation pipeline and recording the erroneous commitments it produces.
-Exposure to such realistic noise should improve both \MtoT{} prediction under polluted context and \TtoT{} correction accuracy.
-The intervention is orthogonal to \TtoM{} and composes with it: \TtoM{} changes the correction mechanism at inference time, while noise-aware training would make the model more robust to the errors it actually makes.
-Further directions include combining \TtoM{} with process-level remasking~\citep{wang2025remdm}, learning the remask threshold adaptively~\citep{kim2025prism}, and extending the analysis to other dLLM architectures.

 \begin{ack} Anonymous for review. \end{ack}